 Commercial drivers and fleet managers know the importance of compliance.
 They also know the administrative headaches that can come with meeting compliance.
 Yet sometimes they encounter unidentified trips.
 This means the back office has to do some sleuthing, and figuring out who drove a specific vehicle can be time-consuming and tedious.
-Motive’s Automatic Trip Assignment feature maximizes productivity by saving fleet managers from doing this kind of manual work.
+Motive’s AI Trip Assignment feature maximizes productivity by saving fleet managers from doing this kind of manual work.

 Motor carriers and drivers are required to maintain records of duty status (RODS).
 The Federal Motor Carrier Safety Association (FMCSA) calls for every driver to prepare logs containing driving totals for every 24-hour period.
 RODS require drivers to log:

 - Vehicle number

 - Total miles driven in the 24 hours logged